Learning Generalized Diffusions using an Energetic Variational Approach: Formulation

 \begin{remark} In the current study, we establish the learning framework based on the expression (c) in Remark \ref{rmk:energyLaw}.
 Therefore, the SDE \eqref{eqn:generalized_diff} is interpreted as a backward It\^{o} integral correspondingly.
 The reason for choosing (c) is that both sides of the first two expressions, (a) and (b), depend on the noise intensity $\sigma$, which exacerbates the ill-posedness of the problem, as we must balance both sides during the training process.
-We need to rewrite it as an It\^{o} SDE in order to simulate the backward It\^{o} integral in \eqref{eqn:generalized_diff} using the Euler-Maruyama scheme.
+To simulate the backward It\^{o} SDE (\ref{eqn:generalized_diff}), we rewrite it as a standard It\^{o} SDE in \eqref{eqn:generalized_diff} and apply the Euler–Maruyama scheme \cite{weinan2021applied}.
 It should be noted that there is a slight abuse of notation here.
-The stochastic integral $\sigma(\bm X_t)dW_t$ in this context is interpreted as an It\^{o} integral, whereas the stochastic integral $\sigma(\bm X_t)dW_t$ in \eqref{eqn:generalized_diff} is interpreted as a backward It\^{o} integral.
+The stochastic integral $\sigma(\bm X_t)dW_t$ in (\ref{Ito_SDE_1}) is interpreted as an It\^{o} integral, whereas the stochastic integral $\sigma(\bm X_t)dW_t$ in \eqref{eqn:generalized_diff} is interpreted as a backward It\^{o} integral. \end{remark}